 National Juvenile Defender Center: NJDC provides support to public defenders, appointed counsel, law school clinical programs and non-profit law centers to ensure quality representation in urban, suburban, rural and tribal areas.
 NJDC offers a wide range of integrated services to juvenile defenders, including training, technical assistance, advocacy, networking, collaboration, capacity building and coordination.
 (This site also hosts a N.C. page dedicated to OJD and other N.C. organizations’ work to commemorate the 50th anniversary of the landmark In re Gault decision.)

-NC Child: NC Child implements a variety of strategies to promote effective public policy that benefits children in North Carolina.
+Action for Children: Formerly N.C.
+Child implements a variety of strategies to promote effective public policy that benefits children in North Carolina.

 Youth Justice NC: YJNC is an organization of law and policy experts, practitioners, and advocates committed to ensuring fair, supportive, and effective public education and juvenile justice systems in North Carolina.
 YJNC’s current focus is on dismantling the school-to-prison pipeline, a system of laws, policies, and practices that push students out of school and into the juvenile and criminal systems.